-When applying to one of our dorm rooms prior to acceptance, requesting a Freshman Contingency Addendum is recommended.
-When you have signed your housing contract, the Freshman Contingency Addendum allows you to cancel your lease with Windsor Hall Dorms, should you not be accepted to the University of Florida.
-Cancellation will be permitted by sending proof of non-acceptance to Windsor Hall Dorms by March 3rd, 2023.
-Students applying for fall 2023 admissions will be notified regarding acceptance in February 2023, this Contingency Addendum allows five days to let us know if you are not accepted.
+When applying to one of our dorm rooms, requesting a Freshman Contingency Addendum is recommended before acceptance.
+When you have signed your housing contract, the Freshman Contingency Addendum allows you to cancel your lease with Windsor Hall Dorms should you not be accepted to the University of Florida.
+Cancellation will be permitted by sending proof of non-acceptance to Windsor Hall Dorms by March 1st, 2024.
+Students applying for fall 2024 admissions will be notified regarding acceptance in February 2024.
+This Contingency Addendum allows seven days to let us know if you are not accepted.
 Due to the high demand for the Windsor Hall Dorms, it is highly recommended you do not wait to apply for off-campus housing near the University of Florida until after receiving acceptance.
-The most popular room sizes are often reserved/leased prior to acceptance letters being sent out.
-If you have signed a Freshman Contingency Addendum and provided proof of non-acceptance, any pre-paid deposits, and the redecoration fee will be fully refunded.
+The most popular room sizes are often reserved/leased before acceptance letters are sent out.
+If you have signed a Freshman Contingency Addendum and provided proof of non-acceptance, any pre-paid deposits and the redecoration fee will be fully refunded.
 For complete details on the Freshman Contingency Addendum, please request a copy from one of our leasing specialists by texting or calling (352) 554-6219.

 The room reservation process is not considered complete, and your space will not be held until the following are completed.

 Absolutely!
 You may request a roommate during the online application process.
-Roommate requests are important to us, and we will make every attempt to meet that request if both applicants/students sign up for the same size room before the desired floorplan has reached capacity.
+Roommate requests are important to us, and we will make every attempt to meet those requests as long as both applicants/students sign up for the same size room before the desired floorplan has reached capacity.

 We provide a roommate matching service for students looking for roommates.
 We aim to match students with similar interests using our matching questionnaire.
 Our goal is to blend compatible lifestyles, hobbies, and habits among residents.
-Many students will also use the corresponding Facebook page for the Windsor Hall Dorms to select their own roommate.
-Our leasing specialists are available to assist you through the process if you have any questions.
+Many students will also use the corresponding Facebook page for the Windsor Hall Dorms to select their roommate.
+Our leasing specialists can assist you through the process if you have any questions.

 Yes!
 PACE students do not have the option to live in a traditional University of Florida dorm but can live at Windsor Hall Dorms.
 Visit the PACE Dorm Webpage for more information.
-Windsor Hall Dorms are one of the best dorms for Innovation Academy students with academic schedules starting in the spring.
+Windsor Hall is one of the best dorms for Innovation Academy students with academic schedules starting in the spring.
 In addition to luxury amenities, we provide a location close to classes, internships, social events, football games, and much more.
-Living at Windsor Hall Dorms provides Innovation Academy students the opportunity to interact with other University of Florida students in a dorm environment.
+Living at Windsor Hall Dorms allows Innovation Academy students to interact with other University of Florida students in a dorm environment.

-In addition to the dorm room, monthly payments include access to the apartment common areas, community amenities, pool, package area and pick-up, water & sewage, electric, pest control & garbage, and high-speed internet.
+In addition to the dorm room, monthly payments include access to common areas, community amenities, pool, package area and pick-up, water & sewage, electric, pest control & garbage, and high-speed internet.

 Depending on your unique needs and preferences, the following may apply.

-Monthly payments can be paid online through our easy payment portal.
+Monthly payments can be made online through our easy payment portal.
 We accept ACH payments, credit cards, personal checks, money orders, and cashier’s checks.
-Monthly payments are due on the first day of each month, and late fees will incur if payment is not received by the third day of each month.
+Monthly payments are due on the first day of each month, and late fees will incur if payment is not made by the third day of each month.

 Windsor Hall Dorms accepts financial aid.
 You must do the following in order to use your financial aid funding at Windsor Hall Dorms: